hklish01/gitit/README.md

 ----------------------------

-Add items/changes to a commit
+Add items/changes to a commit.

-$ git add [files]
+$ git add [filesnames]

+Stage the file

 $ git commit --amend

+Commit your file but with the --amend parameter.
 This will amend your last commit to include these additional changes or additions.

 ----------------------------